percona/pmm/docs/details/architecture.md

 PMM Server includes the following tools:

-- Query Analytics (QAN) enables you to analyze MySQL query performance over periods of time.
+- Query Analytics (QAN) enables you to analyze database query performance over periods of time.
 In addition to the client-side QAN agent, it includes the following:

   - QAN API is the back-end for storing and accessing query data collected by the QAN agent running on a PMM Client.
-  - QAN Web App is a web application for visualizing collected Query Analytics data.
+  - QAN App is a web application for visualizing collected Query Analytics data which is part of the PMM Server's UI.

 - Metrics Monitor provides a historical view of metrics that are critical to a MySQL or MongoDB server instance.
 It includes the following:

   - [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics), a scalable time-series database.
 (Replaced [Prometheus](https://prometheus.io) in [PMM 2.12.0](../release-notes/2.12.0.md).)
-  - [ClickHouse](https://clickhouse.tech/) is a third-party column-oriented database that facilitates the Query Analytics functionality.
+  - [ClickHouse](https://clickhouse.com) is a third-party column-oriented database that facilitates the Query Analytics functionality.
-  - [Grafana](http://docs.grafana.org/) is a third-party dashboard and graph builder for visualizing data aggregated (by VictoriaMetrics or Prometheus) in an intuitive web interface.
+  - [Grafana](http://docs.grafana.org) is a third-party dashboard and graph builder for visualizing data aggregated (by VictoriaMetrics or Prometheus) in an intuitive web interface.
-  - Percona Dashboards is a set of dashboards for Grafana developed by us.
+  - [Percona Dashboards](https://github.com/percona/grafana-dashboards) is a set of dashboards for Grafana developed by Percona.

 ### PMM Client